HuangJingGitHub/dVRK_Simor/README.md

 # dVRK_Simor
-Forward and inverse kinematics simulator for dVRK
+Forward and inverse kinematics simulator of dVRK